 Leaking Water Heater?
 Learn How to Handle It Like a Pro

 That’s why the guide is here.
-So, follow this guide to recognise the source of the leak and take the required action immediately.
+So, follow this guide to recognize the source of the leak and take the required action immediately.

 Know Your Water Heater Basics

 Before you address a water heater leaking, you should understand the vital components of the appliance.
-Most residential water heaters are either tank ostrich-based or tankless.
+Most residential water heaters are either tank-based or tankless.
 For this guide, we shed light on tank-style ones.
-And, they include:
+And they include:

 Tank